crowdin/ota-client-js/README.md

 </details>

-You can generate distribution hash for project by using Distributions API through [REST API](https://support.crowdin.com/api/v2/) or [JavaScript client](https://github.com/crowdin/ota-client-js).
-You first need to create distribution (at this point you will get the hash) and then release it.
+You can create a new distribution in your Crowdin project settings (*Content Delivery* tab) or using Distributions API through [REST API](https://support.crowdin.com/api/v2/).
+After that you will receive a *Distribution hash*.

 ### Client configuration